LEAGUE7QC/LEAGUE7QC.github.io/docs/season/02/rules-format.md

 - N.E.W.T.s matches follow the same player count rules as O.W.L.s matches

 #### 4.1.5 Player Identity Verification
-- If a team suspects account sharing, smurfing, or identity misrepresentation, they should alert Staff asap
+- If a team suspects account sharing, smurfing, or identity misrepresentation, they should alert Staff ASAP
    - Such suspicions must be voiced within 2 weeks of the suspected player joining a team
    - Suspicious party is expected to present proof ("They have the same playstyle" will not be enough)
 - Staff may require voice verification from suspected players